 Rebecca has over 20 years’ experience in a variety of roles for a number of different disability organisations, including working with families to set up new services.
-She also has experience in management, governance, training and support roles.
-Rebecca believes that everyone should be treated equitably, with access to information to make choices and have those choice respected.
+She also has experience in managing services and projects, governance, training and support roles.
+Rebecca believes that everyone should be treated equitably, with access to information to make choices and have those choices respected.

 Maureen Steed – Administration (SAMS)

 Maureen has been employed by SAMS for the past 15 years as Project Manager and Executive Assistant to the Chief Executive.